Pl4nty/quora.js/readme.md

 ## DO NOT INSTALL
 WIPs are pushed here, this branch is almost guaranteed to be broken.
-Even detailed feature requests can be added (eg pseudocode).
+Even detailed feature requests are added (eg pseudocode).

 ## Rules
 1. Avoid commenting on code specifics eg syntax, comments, formatting - most features will undergo refactoring later